plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 Plausible Analytics plugin makes it ease to setup custom events and track actions such as purchases, signups, button clicks or form submissions.

-You simply need to tag the site element you want to track with a CSS class name directly in your WordPress editor.
+You need to tag the site element you want to track with a CSS class name directly in your WordPress editor.
+Here's how:

 * You can click on any block element you want to track such as a button or a form.
-This will open up the block menu on the right-hand side of your screen.
+This will open up the block menu on the right-hand side of your screen

 ![Click on any block element you want to track](/docs/img/wordpress-button-css-class-name.png)

 * You can then click on "Advanced" and add a CSS class name in the "Additional CSS class(es)" field.
 Add the CSS class name in this format: `plausible-event-name=MyEventName`.
-For instance, if you want to track form submissions on your contact form, you could use: `plausible-event-name=Form+Submit`.
+For instance, if you want to track form submissions on your contact form, you could use: `plausible-event-name=Form+Submit`

 ![Add a CSS class name in the "Additional CSS class(es)" field](/docs/img/wordpress-css-class-name.png)

-Custom events won’t show up automatically in your Plausible dashboard.
+Custom events won't show up automatically in your Plausible dashboard.
 You’ll have to configure the goal for them to show up.
 Here's how:

-* To configure a goal, go to your website’s settings in your Plausible Analytics account and visit the "Goals" section
+* To configure a goal, go to your website's settings in your Plausible Analytics account and visit the "Goals" section
 * You should see a prompt to add a goal.
 Click on the "+ Add goal" button to go to the goal creation form
 * Select Custom event as the goal trigger and enter the name of the custom event you are triggering.
 The name must match the one you added as a CSS class name on your site for conversions to appear in your analytics dashboard.
 So in our example where you added a CSS class name `plausible-event-name=Form+Submit`, the goal to add to your Plausible account is `Form Submit` (plus is replaced by a space).
-* Next, click on the "Add goal" button and you’ll be taken back to the Goals page
+* Next, click on the "Add goal" button and you'll be taken back to the Goals page

 When you navigate back to your Plausible dashboard, you should see the number of visitors who triggered the custom event.
 Custom events are listed at the bottom of your dashboard and will appear as soon as the first conversion has been tracked.